 At 620 feet from the lip to the lower pool, Multnomah Falls is the tallest waterfall in Oregon and the fourth tallest in the United States.
 In addition to being the tallest, it’s also the most famous waterfall along the historic highway, and the state’s most visited natural attraction (in other words, expect crowds).
 A steep trail leads up to the top of the falls; partway up there’s a picturesque arched bridge directly in front of the falls.

-The historic Multnomah Falls Lodge has a restaurant, snack bar, and gift shop, as well as a National Forest Visitor Center with information on the geology, history, and natural history of the Gorge.
+The historic Multnomah Falls Lodge has a restaurant, snack bar, and gift shop, as well as a National Forest Visitor Center with information on the geology, history, and natural history of the Gorge, plus Forest Service trail maps.

 Not far beyond Eagle Creek is Bridge of the Gods, a steel suspension bridge that connects Oregon and Washington at the site where, according to a Native American legend, a natural bridge used by the gods once stood.
 Geologists now believe that the legend is based in fact; there is evidence that a massive rock slide may have once blocked the river at this point.